Learn how to set up WhatsApp shopping for your business with our comprehensive guide. Implement and optimize this powerful tool to improve customer...

 WhatsApp Business API: Complete Guide to Getting Started

 Learn everything you need to know to get started with WhatsApp Business API and how to integrate it into your existing systems

-WhatsApp Business API has proven to solve the fundamentals of customer engagement for brands across categories.
+With over 2 billion user base, WhatsApp is becoming an intelligent choice for business communications.
+For global brands, WhatsApp Business API has proven to solve the fundamentals of customer engagement across categories.

 It has allowed brands to build a strong relationship with customers, be available to resolve issues, discover products, increase reach and build customer loyalty.

 Customers want to interact with brands the way they interact with their friends and family.

 With this, brands have gradually understood the importance of individualized communication with customers.

 Messaging apps like WhatsApp, Facebook messenger are playing a key role in establishing it.